xunyhu/szu-csse-note/PETS-3/real-exam/exam-1.md

    M: I've been told that green tea can lower the risks of heart disease, stroke and cancers.
    W: Besides that, it's good for memory.
 And it helps fall down eating of the brain.

-   - helps fall down eating of the brain 有助于降低对大脑的消耗

 2. W: Oh, my neck is stiff.
    M: You should stand up and stretch your legs.
 Who can sit in front of the screen for ten hours without a break?
    W: Come on, Jim!
 You know my report is till tomorrow.

-   - my neck is stiff 我的脖子僵硬 stretch your legs 伸展双腿

 3. M: I've been worried that Richard is frozen.
    W: What sounds to be a problem?
    M: Well, he has trouble concentrating when getting along with other children.
 I was wondering there might be something on his mind.
 Some problem at home?

-   - What sounds to be a problem? 听起来有什么问题？
-   - along with 随着;随同…一起 trouble concentrating 注意力不集中 concentrating 集中

 4. W: Sally, why are people now do business more and more?
    M: Right, I have to be on the flight every week.
    W: Wow, I really envy you.
    M: Don't envy me.
 In fact, I'm sick of restaurant food.
 Sometimes I just want a home-cook meal.

-   - do business 做生意；经商
-   - I'm sick of restaurant food. sick of 厌倦了 ; 厌烦了 restaurant 餐厅 ; 餐馆 meal 早(或午、晚)餐;一餐;

 5. M: Oh, just look at these people!
 They are really listening to the music.
 They are driving me mad.
    W: Can't you see that this is the real communication between the musicain and the audience?
 Listen to our music.
 It belongs to our generation.
    M: Well, it may be your music, but it certainly isn't mine.
 I'm going for a cup of coffee.

-   - They are driving me mad. driving 驾驶 ; 起推动作用的; mad 疯狂的 ; 疯的 ; 很生气 ;
-   - the real communication between the musicain and the audience 音乐人与观众之间的真实交流; communication 通信；交流； generation 产生 ; 代 ; 一代 ; 一代人 ;
-   - but it certainly isn't mine 但肯定不是我的 certainly 当然 ; 肯定 ;

 6. M: I was shocked when I heard you had finished your research project a whole month earlier.
    W: How I managed to do it?
 It's still a mystery to me.

-   - shocked 使震惊 ; How I managed to do it?
-It's still a mystery to me. 我是怎么做到的？这对我来说仍然是个谜。 mystery 神秘 ; 谜 ;

 7. M: How long have you been in this country?
    W: Two months, exactly.